Reed Switch Circuit: The Working Principle and How to Build One

 How Does a Reed Switch Work?

-Typically, the reed switch consists of switch contacts constructed from metals like rhodium, tungsten, mercury, etc. And the switch contacts are a few microns apart.
+Typically, the reed switch consists of switch contacts constructed from metals like rhodium, tungsten, mercury, etc. The switch contacts are a few microns apart.

 So, when you apply a magnet to an open reed switch, the blades make contact.
 Consequently, there will be electrical flow in the device.
 But when you remove the magnet, the blades separate and shut off the electricity.